Policy-based Tuning of Autoregressive Image Models with Instance- and Distribution-Level Rewards

-Under no-CFG (570 pairs/task), the preference is stronger (Realism: 318 vs 149; Ref. match: 291 vs 183).
-Therefore, the proposed approach not only improves visual plausibility for both cases, but also suggests an effective way to avoid the costly CFG heuristic.
+Under no-CFG (570 pairs/task), the preference becomes substantially stronger (realism: 318 vs.\ 149; reference matching: 291 vs.\ 183).
+Excluding ties, two-sided binomial tests show that the preference is statistically significant for CFG reference matching (59.0\%, $p=0.008$), no-CFG realism (68.1\%,$p<10^{-14}$), and no-CFG reference matching (61.4\%, $p<10^{-6}$), while CFG realism is not as statistically significant (53.4\%, $p=0.34$).
+These results support that our method improves perceptual quality and semantic alignment, particularly in the no-CFG regime.

 \mypar{Comparison to AR-GRPO} AR-GRPO~\cite{argrpo} is the closest related autoregressive RL method to ours.
 For a fair comparison, we instantiate AR-GRPO within our framework by disabling our adaptive entropy regularization and LOO-FID reward, and train using the same hyperparameters and number of iterations.
 The results are shown in Table~\ref{tab:argrpo}.
 Our method achieves substantially better FID in both settings (CLIPScore+HPSv2: 6.37$\rightarrow$\textbf{3.83}; CLIPScore+HPSv2+MANIQA: 9.34$\rightarrow$\textbf{6.43}) and consistently improves Recall (0.56$\rightarrow$\textbf{0.63}; 0.59$\rightarrow$\textbf{0.64}), indicating better distributional coverage.
 In the CLIPScore+HPSv2+MANIQA setting, our method also improves IS and Precision (147.30$\rightarrow$\textbf{175.34}, 0.70$\rightarrow$\textbf{0.74}).
 In the CLIPScore+HPSv2 setting, AR-GRPO attains slightly higher IS/Precision (223.95 vs.\ 215.90, 0.82 vs.\ 0.79), suggesting a quality--coverage trade-off while our method remains stronger on distributional fidelity and coverage.